smddzcy/hackathon-techsummit-2017/README.md

-# Wow Panic - TechSummit 2017 Hackathon (First prize :crown:)
+# Wow Panic - TechSummit 2017 IBM Hackathon (First prize :crown:)

 _Wow Panic_ is a smart bracelet that shows you the probability of being harassed in a neighborhood, and sends a message to your loved ones and the police when pressed.